Are you ready for spring cleaning?

 Laptop screens are also very easy to clean.

-It’s better to use a microfiber cloth than a cotton or lint-free cloth.
+It’s better to use a microfiber cloth than cotton or lint-free cloth.
 Microfiber can clean the dust off your screen without scratching its surface.

 Pour this mixture into a spray bottle and spray it on a piece of cloth.
 Make sure that you don’t spray directly on the screen, as this can lead to major damage.